Skelly0/Publicia/documentation/Publicia Documentation.md

 ### Document Management

-The bot uses vector embeddings to store and retrieve documents semantically:
+The bot uses an advanced hybrid search system combining vector embeddings and BM25:

 - Documents are chunked into smaller sections for precise retrieval
-- Each chunk is converted to vector embeddings using Google's Generative AI for embeddings
+- Each chunk is enhanced with AI-generated contextual information
+- Contextualized chunks are converted to vector embeddings using Google's Generative AI
+- BM25 (Best Matching 25) provides complementary keyword-based matching
+- Score-based fusion combines embedding and BM25 results for optimal retrieval
 - Queries are matched to the most relevant document chunks
 - Similarity scores determine the best matches
 - Documents can be added, removed, or searched directly

+### Contextual Retrieval

+A sophisticated approach to improve search accuracy and content understanding:

+- AI generates context for each document chunk to explain its relationship to the whole document
+- Context is prepended to chunks before embedding and indexing
+- The same contextualized chunks are included in prompts sent to the model
+- This solves problems with ambiguous pronouns, missing entity references, and lack of temporal context
+- Significantly reduces retrieval failures by up to 49% based on research
+- Uses Gemini 2.0 Flash via OpenRouter to generate context

 ### Image Processing